alumet-dev/helm-charts/README.md

 kubectl create cm <config map name> --from-file=config=alumet-agent-client.toml
 ```

+### Using process-to-cgroup-bridge plugin

+The process-to-cgroup-bridge find the associated cgroup to a process.
+This plugin needs access to PIDs below `/proc/`.
+The key *hostPID* allows the pod to share the PID namespace, allowing the plugin to access other processes executed on the node.

 ### Using the nvml plugin

 When enabling the nvml plugin through the values, the chart automatically appends a limits of `nvidia.com/gpu` to `1`.